canjs/canjs/docs/can-guides/commitment/recipes/canvas-clock/canvas-clock.md

 In this guide you will learn how to:

-- Use `fetch` to request data.
-- Create a custom element that wraps a google map.
+- Create custom elements for digital and analog clocks
-- Add markers to the google map.
+- Use the `canvas` API to draw the hands of the analog clock

 The final widget looks like: